-A component of the MN-S transitioning to self-government is the development of an MN-S judiciary to resolve disputes and mediate disagreements in our communities according to our laws, values and ways of living.
+Along with the Constitutional Reform process, a component of the MN-S transitioning to selfgovernment is the development of an MN-S judiciary to resolve disputes and mediate disagreements in our communities according to our laws, values and ways of living.
 The MN-S created a tribunal committee to engage with citizens, as per the 2018 MNLA resolution to establish a Judicial Tribunal.
 From September to October 2019, the committee held community consultation meetings in Saskatoon, Regina and Buffalo Narrows to hear from MN-S citizens.
-Based on the feedback from community engagement, the committee is currently drafting legislation to establish a Judicial Council to be presented to the MNLA.
+Based on the feedback from community engagement, the committee and the internal working group has drafted legislation to establish a Judicial TribuanI on an incremental basis and to be presented to the MNLA.